-Development takes place on our development forums.
-This is where game mechanics are discussed and formalized, assets are produced and improved on and the meta-structure of the development process is decided.
+Most development takes place on our development forums.
+This is where game mechanics are discussed and formalized, assets are produced and improved on, and the meta-structure of the development process is decided.
 Click the image below to visit.

 Discussion on our development forums should focus on development.
-Unfortunately this means we’ll have to turn away anyone with only vague ideas and no game development skills.
+Unfortunately this means we’ll have to turn away anyone with only ideas and no game development skills.
 We have plenty of concepts already, we just need the skills and manpower to implement them.
-Idea guys aren’t going to get the game made.

 If your application isn’t accepted (or you’d prefer not to be involved with development), you’re still welcome on our community forums, where discussion isn’t held to such rigid requirements.
 There you can ask questions about the game, speculate on future mechanics, participate in forum games and chat with other Thrive supporters.